I have always enjoyed the hobby of photography,

 species, action or interaction, quality, and difficulty in obtaining the footage.
 Special pricing consideration might be given to bonafide non-profit

 wildlife conservation organizations.
-If you are a government agency or university and say you don't have a budget, please go and find a budget, and then
+If you are a government agency, university or a PBS production/project and say you don't have a budget, please go and find a budget, and then

 then come back and talk to me.
 Giving photos and video footage away for free or at below market value not only hinders my ability to get out